jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

-With `@EnableClusterConfiguration`, Region and OQL Index configuration metadata that is defined on the client can be sent to servers in the PCC cluster.
-VMware GemFire requires matching Regions by name on both the client and the servers in order for clients to send and receive data to and from the cluster.
+With `@EnableClusterConfiguration`, Region and OQL Index configuration metadata that is defined on the client can be sent to servers in the PCC cluster. [vmware-gemfire-name] requires matching Regions by name on both the client and the servers in order for clients to send and receive data to and from the cluster.